pdfme/pdfme/website/docs/getting-started.md

 ## Template

-The core of pdfme's library is Template.
-All objects use Template.
+The core of pdfme library are Templates.
+Templates are used everywhere.
-A template can be divided into two parts: fixed and variable.
-They are called basePdf and schemas.
+A template can be divided into two parts: a fixed part and a variable part.
+We call them basePdf and schema.
 The following image is a good illustration of a template.

 ![](/img/template.png)